jackdewinter/pymarkdown/docs/rules/rule_md013.md

 #### Special Elements

-For the purpose of line lengths, two types of elements stick out as needing special attention: headings and code blocks.
+For line lengths, two types of elements stick out as needing special attention: headings and code blocks.
 To that extent, the `heading_line_length` configuration value specifies the line length for headings and `headings` configuration value specifies whether this rule triggers at all for headings.
-Similarly, the `code_block_line_length` and `code_blocks` confiuration values perform the same action for code blocks.
+Similarly, the `code_block_line_length` and `code_blocks` configuration values perform the same action for code blocks.

 ## Configuration